UoM-MSc-Robotics-2024-Team-1/t1_leo_nav/README.md

 ### t1_rover

-The `t1_rover` package acts as the description package for the Leo Rover.
+The `t1_rover` package deals with all the files for the Leo Rover.
 It includes:

-- URDF files for the rover's physical description.
 - Robot localization node.
+- Imu Filter node
 - Launch files to visualize the rover in `rviz2`.

-This package encapsulates all necessary components to view the rover standalone in `rviz2`.
+This package encapsulates all necessary components to view the rover standalone in `rviz2` and `gazebo`.

+### robot_description

+This package is from: `https://github.com/LeoRover/leo_common-ros2`

+It includes the urdf files for the robot

 ### t1_sim